gammu/gammu/docs/manual/smsd/tables.rst

     SMS ID

 ``SenderID`` (text)
-    which SMSD instance sent this one sequence
+    which SMSD instance sent this one sequence, see :config:option:`PhoneID`

 ``SequencePosition`` (integer)
     SMS number in SMS sequence